 There are several variations of a stress test that may be ordered for different reasons.
 The most common reason is to look for the presence and extent of coronary artery disease (CAD) in someone who is experiencing symptoms.

-The standard stress EKG
+What to expect during the standard stress EKG

 The basic, no-frills stress test is known as a stress EKG.
 The patient is wired with a standard 12-lead EKG, then walks on a treadmill.
 As the speed and incline of the treadmill are gradually increased, their heart’s response is monitored.